 Unknown to the members of IDEA, another group led by Colonel George Papadopoulos, the liaison officer between the CIA and the KYP(The Greek CIA) and his cohorts Nikos Makerezos and Stylianos Pattakos, have planned their own coup for an earlier date.
 These Junior officers had worked closely with the members of IDEA and had used their information and influence to

 occupy critical military and intelligence posts.
 On April 21st, using 'Prometheus' a NATO plan for neutralizing a communist uprising in case of an attack by a Soviet bloc country, they overthrow the Greek government and declare martial law.
 They begin arresting hundreds of known and suspected leftists, as well as politicians and public figures.
-They justify their coup by declaring that it is necessary to stop a communist threat and to cure the society
+They justify their coup by declaring that it is necessary to stop a communist threat and to cure the

 of the cancer that threatens to destroy its Hellenic values.

 Thousands of communists are thrown into prison or internal exile on islands like Makronissos.
 Martial law, censorship, arrests, beatings, torture, and killings are all part of the cure the colonels have in mind for Greece.
-Andreas Papandreou is imprisoned for his
+Andreas Papandreou is imprisoned

 involvement in ASPIDA and would have most likely been executed except for the pressure on US President Lyndon Johnson by American academics.
 Despite his opinion that Andreas Papandreou benefited from his years in America and then betrayed it, Johnson orders the leaders of the colonels not to kill him.
 Papandreou is released eight months later and leaves the country to spend the next 6 years as a critic of the junta.
 The Junta claim to have truckloads of evidence that the communists were planning